gemini-testing/html-reporter/README.md

   }
   ```

+  Currently, there are extension points:
-  Currently the only registered extension points is `result` - allows to extend each test result; adds `resultId` and `testName` props to the plugin component.
+  * `result` - allows to extend each test result; adds `resultId` and `testName` props to the plugin component.
+  * `menu-bar` - allows to extend menu bar.

   An extension point may be extended by more than one component.
 In that case order of components application is determined by `plugins` config order.
 Each following component is applied to all previously composed components at the extension point.

 * **customScripts** (optional) `function[]` - allows to add any scripts on the report html-page.
 Script will be executed immediately on page render.
 It can be helpful for adding some metrics or own extra functionality.